axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 economies.
 At least, that’s how the story goes.
 </p>
 <p>
-As guarantors of COINs, how do companies compare with national economies?
+As guarantors of <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</span>s, how do companies compare with national economies?
 For one, national economies are not as stable as all that and financial crises happen on a cyclical basis.<sup id="fnref13"><a href="#fn13" rel="footnote">13</a></sup> For another, people invariably find ways to exploit some aspect of the financial system for private gain.
 Politicians are very good at this and manipulate national economies shamelessly.
 For example, in 1971 then President Nixon renounced gold as a standard and blamed it mostly on De Gaulle’s policies.
 In reality, he did it to maintain “global economic dominance and to improve economic conditions at home.”<sup id="fnref14"><a href="#fn14" rel="footnote">14</a></sup>
 </p>
 <p>
 By comparison, companies are extremely stable because their reputation depends solely on how effective they are at creating value for society.
 That’s it.
-The worst that can happen is that a company mints COINs and then it is not able, or willing, to retire the debt.
+The worst that can happen is that a company mints <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s and then it is not able, or willing, to retire the debt.
 The financial impact of this would be insignificant; to wit, this is what happens today.
 </p>
 <h3>Fungible</h3>
 <p>
 In today’s financial model, to be effective as a medium of exchange, money must be fungible—one coin is indistinguishable from all others.
 “Trying to use a non-fungible good as money results in transaction costs of individually evaluating each unit of the good before an exchange can take place.”<sup id="fnref15"><a href="#fn15" rel="footnote">15</a></sup>
 </p>
 <p>
-Thankfully, COINs are fungible, world-wide.
+Thankfully, <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s are fungible, world-wide.
 Their transaction costs, nationally and internationally, are negligible.
 Their only transaction cost is that of “evaluating” each payment and whether or not to accept the risk associated with it.
 But this is automated and insignificant.
-The other cost is deciding whether to accept a given mix of COINs as payment, and that carries no financial cost since most transactions would be driven by the app’s results and the few exceptions to it would be driven by people to people relationships.
+The other cost is deciding whether to accept a given mix of <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s as payment, and that carries no financial cost since most transactions would be driven by the app’s results and the few exceptions to it would be driven by people to people relationships.
 This takes those transactions out of the financial realm and into a people-to-people one.<sup id="fnref16"><a href="#fn16" rel="footnote">16</a></sup>
 </p>

   <h3>Broad Value</h3>
 <p>
-To be robust, a COIN needs to be tied to value creation, and COINs are.
+To be robust, a <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN> needs to be tied to value creation, and <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s are.
 In fact they represent more than financial value.
 Their value also represents wellbeing, acts of kindness, and whatever else people consider important.
 And since COINs are factored through RADs they represent broad value contributions as well.
 </p>
 <p>
 For example, if the RADs that have been allocated to me amount to 10% of the total and yours to 20%, this means that our fellow co-owners decided that you contributed twice as much as I did.
 As a result you get twice as many COINs as I do.
 </p>

   <h3>Transparent</h3>